Skip advert

 “Mercedes’ most recent interiors get attractive designs, impressive technology and make use of high-quality materials”

 One of the standout features of any Mercedes model in recent years has been the brand’s impressive interior design and build quality.
-The current E-Class feels more like a baby S-Class than ever before, and materials are of great quality, with plenty of space for four tall occupants.
-The seats feel supportive and hi-tech touches include motorised vents which allow passengers to direct airflow through the climate controls.
+Material quality is impressive, and the seats are supportive, while hi-tech touches include motorised air vents allowing passengers to direct airflow through the climate controls, and the ambient interior lighting looks particularly impressive at night.

 For some buyers after a spacious executive car, though, the E-Class’ interior setup might actually be a little off-putting – in our AMG Line Premium Plus test model, it almost felt like there was too much gadgetry, as if some elements have been crammed in at the expense of cabin space.